Chilli beef (or mutton) jasmine rice

 Scallions, cut in fine circles, to garnish (optional)

-For the chili paste:
+For the chilli paste:

-3-4 Thai green chilies, chopped
+3-4 Thai green chillies, chopped

 A pinch of salt